How to prepare for a hurricane/tropical cyclone/typhoon.

 - Review evacuation plans.
 Obey evacuation orders issued by authorities.
 Evacuations may be voluntary or mandatory, or may apply only to non-residents.
 Make sure you fully understand the order.

 - During periods of high winds, take shelter well into the interior of your building lodging, and close all interior doors.
 Secure and brace all exterior doors.
-Do not stay on the top floor of a building, which could become unsafe if the roof is damaged or destroyed.
+If possible, do not stay on the top floor of a building, which could become unsafe if the roof is damaged or destroyed.

 What To Do After a Cyclone

-Once the storm has passed, there are a number of residual threats that pose problems to travelers.
+Once the storm has passed, there are a number of residual threats that pose problems to businesses and personnel.

 - Monitor local media for information related to medical treatment, potable water and food supply, and availability of shelter.